 Two Week Status

 Two weeks in, the new tank is doing very well.
 My big battle in the old tank was green dust algae.
-It is coming back a little on the new tank, but I’m working some new techniques to limit it’s accumulation.
+It is returning a little on the new tank, but I’m working on some new techniques to limit its accumulation.
 HC growth is slower than expected; however, it is alive and looks healthy.
 I trust it will take off.
-Not much growth with Staurogen Repens either, but I trust it will start spreading soon.
+There is not much growth with Staurogen Repens, but I trust it will start spreading soon.

 The two sprigs of Rotala Rotundifolia I planted were absolutely pathetic.
 That is a plant I was having major trouble with late in the lifecycle of the old tank.
-The little sprigs are now taking off and I trust that portion of the tank will soon be taken over by it.
+The little sprigs are now taking off, and I trust it will soon take over that portion of the tank.

 The new plant, Rotala Wallichii is super enjoyable.
-The lower parts (portion that was shipped and possibly grown emmersed) are not great looking, but the top few inches are new growth that looks much more healthy.
-I hope that when it gets closer to the light the tops will turn redder.
+The lower parts (the portion that was shipped and possibly grown emmersed) are not great looking, but the top few inches are the new growth that looks much healthier.
+I hope the tops will turn redder when it gets closer to the light.

 I also modded the spec v lid by fixating BRS clear mesh over the opening and securing them with drilled clear nylon screws.
 With all the cords out of the display so my lid would sit flush with the edges.
 I had a few shrimp and fish jump to their deaths and wanted to put a stop to it.
 The BRS mesh allows for light penetration with minimal compromise of the PAR.